yatorho/SC24_ADE/README.md

 ```
 cd {your_path}
-pip install codes
+pip install -e .
 ```

-Download the source code of TT-Rec's kernel and install it:
+Download the source code of TT-Rec's kernel and install it according to the instructions in its `README.md` file:

 ```
 git clone https://github.com/facebookresearch/FBTT-Embedding
-pip install FBTT-Embedding
+# Follow the instructions in FBTT-Embedding/README.md
+# Return back to {your_path}
 ```

 Note: EL-Rec is integrated into the `elrec_ext` directory to accommodate specific functional expansions.
 Run the following command to install EL-Rec's kernel: